 Try Starburst Enterprise with RPM #

 The RPM archive includes the application, all plugins, the necessary default configuration files, default setups, and integration with the operating system to start as a service.
+More details are available in the reference documentation for the RPM archive.

 You can install and test the RPM with the following steps: